CamronWalker/markdown-lds-scriptures/Old Testament/19 Psalms/Psalm 33.md

 ###### 13
 13 The LORD looketh from heaven; he beholdeth all the sons of men.
 ###### 14
-14 From the place of his habitation he looketh upon all the inhabitants of the earth.
+14 From the place of his habitation he looketh upon all the [[All People of Earth|inhabitants of the earth]].
 ###### 15
 15 He fashioneth their hearts alike; he considereth all their works.
 ###### 16